Alerovere/CoastSat.Venice/README.md

 ### Datasets

-- Time-series of shoreline change along the Pacific Rim (v1.4) [Data set].
-Zenodo. https://doi.org/10.5281/zenodo.7758183

-- Time-series of shoreline change along the U.S. Atlantic coast: U.S. Geological Survey data release, https://doi.org/10.5066/P9BQQTCI.

-- Time-series of shoreline change for the Klamath River Littoral Cell (California) (1.0) [Data set].
-Zenodo. https://doi.org/10.5281/zenodo.7641757

-- Beach-face slope dataset for Australia (Version 2) [Data set].
-Zenodo. https://doi.org/10.5281/zenodo.7272538

 - Training dataset used for pixel-wise classification in CoastSat (initial version): https://doi.org/10.5281/zenodo.3334147

 ## Acknowledgments
 This work is based on the CoasSat tool.
 Please give credit to the original repository if you use this work, and make sure you visit [the original repository](https://github.com/kvos/CoastSat) and cite the relevant papers mentioned above.
 The modifications done within CoastSat.Venice were done in the framework of the WARMCOASTS project, led by A. Rovere at Ca' Foscari University of Venice.
-This software is part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. ERC-StG-802414)
+This software is part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. ERC-StG-802414).
+The code in this repository has been improved and refined with the help of ChatGPT, an AI assistant, for debugging and optimization purposes.